What is TagWorks?

 How does TagWorks save so much time and money?

 TagWorks’ assembly line approach and customize-able interfaces allow our clients to break apart very complex content analysis jobs into a series of brief tasks that Internet-based workers can do without face-to-face training.
-That means our clients save thousands of hours training and managing analysts.
-Large text analysis projects that would have taken many years using traditional approaches can now be done in a matter of months with TagWorks.
+That means our clients save thousands of hours they’d otherwise spend training, managing, and supervising annotators.
+Large text analysis projects that would have taken many years using traditional approaches can now be done in a matter of months.

 How is TagWorks better than AI or NLP?

-With TagWorks guiding a team of Internet workers, you can apply hundreds of thousands (or even millions) of tags to your documents –– tags based on your own expertise that are accurately and flexibly applied by native speakers who will not be tripped up by metaphor, sarcasm, idioms, or other nuances of language.
-Computers are unable to apply your analytical expertise to documents with sufficient accuracy.
-Humans are necessary for this work.
+Computers are unable to accurately apply expert judgments to documents.
+Only humans can do such work.
+TagWorks guides your team of Internet workers, so you can apply hundreds of thousands (or even millions) of tags to your documents –– tags based on your own expertise and applied by native speakers who will not be tripped up by metaphor, sarcasm, idioms, or other nuances of language.

 Don’t be confused by all the hype.
 Tech commentators are abuzz about the ability of artificial intelligence (AI) to beat humans in games like Chess or Go.
-But human languages –– which do not include such strict rules and clear goals –– pose far greater challenges to computers.
+But human languages pose far greater challenges to computers.
 Machines can speak/write grammatically correct sentences, and answer precisely formed questions that can be answered by querying Wikipedia.
 (This is IBM-Watson’s strength.)
 But computers are not able to understand language the way a human does.
 (Just try talking to Siri or Alexa for more than a couple sentences.)
-Moreover, the greatest advancements in natural language processing (i.e. computers’ techniques for analyzing human languages) have come when humans have trained computers how to look for linguistic features (like named entities or parts of speech).
-In all of these cases, humans trained computers using documents that had already been tagged by humans (in a process called ‘supervised machine learning.’)
+Moreover, the greatest advancements in natural language processing have come when humans have trained computers how to look for linguistic features (like named entities or parts of speech).
+In all of these cases, humans trained computers using documents that had already been tagged by humans (through a process called ‘supervised machine learning.’)
 So, the best hope for an AI/NLP solution to your text analysis challenge requires you to first have humans tag thousands of your documents.
 TagWorks is the premiere software for generating rich and large sets of tags ideal for machine learning training sets.
 To learn more about TagWorks and machine learning, click here.

 How is TagWorks different from other commercially available content analysis software?